 Once you've identified errors on your credit report, it's time to start the dispute process.
 The first step is to contact the credit bureau where the inaccuracies appear.
 In some cases, only one bureau may have inaccurate information.
 In others, all three may be reporting the same negative information.

 You can send a letter or fill out an online dispute form to contact the bureau.
 Include all relevant documents supporting your claim and explain why you believe the disputed information is inaccurate.
+If you're submitting physical documents, use certified mail to ensure the protection of your personal information and sensitive data.
+You also have the option to request a return receipt, which will provide you with documentation proving that your dispute was received by the bureau.

 The credit bureau should then investigate your claim and notify you of the dispute results.
 If they find that the information is incorrect, they'll remove or update it on your report.
 You should also receive a copy of an updated credit report reflecting any changes.